Abrams's stable equivalence for graph braid groups: Introduction

-For a given $n$, Theorem 2.1 of \cite{abramsthesis} gives sufficient conditions on $G$ to guarantee that $\Cspace{n}{G}$ deformation retracts onto the subspace $\Dspace{n}{G}$.
-We state it here for reference.
+For a given $n$, Theorem 2.1 of~\cite{abramsthesis} gives sufficient conditions on $G$ to guarantee that $\Cspace{n}{G}$ deformation retracts onto the subspace $\Dspace{n}{G}$, a cubical complex.
+We state the theorem here for reference.
 An \emph{essential vertex} of a graph is a vertex whose degree is not equal to 2. \begin{thmA} \cite{abramsthesis} Let $G$ be a graph with at least $n$ vertices.
 Then $\Cspace{n}{G}$ deformation retracts onto $\Dspace{n}{G}$ if \begin{enumerate}[(A$^\prime$)] \item each path connecting distinct essential vertices of $G$ has length at least $n+1$, and \item each homotopically essential path connecting a vertex to itself has length at least $n+1$. \end{enumerate} \end{thmA} The homotopy equivalence established by Theorem~A guarantees that one obtains the $n$-strand pure braid group of $G$ as $\pi_1(\Dspace{n}{G})$, provided $G$ is subdivided as in the hypotheses of the theorem.
-However, condition (A$^\prime$) of Abrams's theorem is not best possible, as he observes.
-Several papers (including \cite{abramsghristfinding}, \cite{farley-sabalka-2005}, and \cite{sabalkathesis}) have cited the theorem incorrectly, assuming the optimal bounds on subdivision for which we give proof.
+However, condition (A$^\prime$) of Abrams's theorem is not best possible, as he conjectures.
+Several papers (including~\cite{abramsghristfinding}, \cite{farley-sabalka-2005}, and \cite{sabalkathesis}) have cited the theorem incorrectly, assuming the improved bounds on subdivision for which we give proof in Theorem~\ref{sethm}.

-In this paper, we prove Abrams's conjectured optimal bounds on graph subdivision such that the $n$-strand configuration space of a graph $G$ deformation retracts to the $n$-strand discretized configuration space.
-This is the Stable Equivalence Theorem stated here.
-We write $|G|$ to denote the number of vertices in $G$.
+In this paper, we prove that the homotopy type of $\Dspace{n}{G}$ stabilizes, given sufficient subdivision on the edges of $G$.
+We use Forman's discrete Morse theory to prove this statement, Lemma~\ref{sclemma}, giving an explicit discrete Morse function on $\Dspace{n}{G}$ under the assumption that $G$ has ``excess'' subdivision on (at least) one edge.
+Having established Lemma~\ref{sclemma}, we use a straightforward direct limit argument to prove the sufficiency of the improved bounds on graph subdivision, conjectured by Abrams, such that the $n$-strand configuration space of a graph $G$ deformation retracts to the $n$-strand discretized configuration space.
+This is the Stable Equivalence Theorem stated below, and proved in Section~\ref{main}.

-\begin{set}[Stable Equivalence] Let $n>1$ be an integer.
-For a connected graph $G$ with $|G|>1$, the space $\Cspace{n}{G}$ deformation retracts onto $\Dspace{n}{G}$ \emph{if and only if} \begin{enumerate}[(A)] \item each path connecting distinct essential vertices of $G$ has length at least $n-1$, and \item each homotopically essential path connecting a vertex to itself has length at least $n+1$. \end{enumerate} \end{set}
+\begin{sethm}[Stable Equivalence] Let $n>1$ be an integer, and $G$ a finite, connected graph with at least $n$ vertices.
+The $n$-point configuration space $\Cspace{n}{G}$ deformation retracts onto the discretized configuration space $\Dspace{n}{G}$ if \begin{enumerate}[(A)] \item each path connecting distinct essential vertices of $G$ has length at least $n-1$, and \item each homotopically essential path connecting a vertex to itself has length at least $n+1$. \end{enumerate} \end{sethm}